ParallelMaths/parallel/pages/9-23-more-water-jugs.md

 @[youtube](0Oef3MHYEC0?rel=0)

+Once you have watched the video, answer the questions below.

 ::: problem id=5_1 marks=2
-__5.1.__ When a billiard table is used to represent a water pouring puzzle, the lengths of the sides represents the sizes of the jugs.
+__5.1.__ When a billiard table is used to represent a water pouring puzzle, the lengths of the sides represent the sizes of the jugs.

 * [x] True
 * [ ] False